osmlab/atlas/src/main/groovy/org/openstreetmap/atlas/geography/atlas/dsl/README.md

 /*
-Run Selects against the new atlas schema, notice changedAtlas.edge instead of atlas.edge here, */ select edge._ from changedAtlas.edge where edge.hasTag("website") or edge.hasTag("wikipedia")
+Run Selects against the new atlas schema, notice changedAtlas.edge instead of atlas.edge here, */ select2 = select edge._ from changedAtlas.edge where edge.hasTag("website") or edge.hasTag("wikipedia")

+exec select2

 /*
 Run some commands like diff and explain plan